 We at the Dermatology Institute have always placed the treatment and prevention of Acne Scars as one of our top priorities.
 We offer one of the most comprehensive list of options in the world, and in all skin color types.
 We have free cosmetic consults to discuss what options are best for you and to discuss the possible number of sessions needed.

 Types of Acne Scars

-Icepick scars appear as thin and deep ‘pitted scars’.
-These are most common on the cheeks however can appear on the forehead and temples as well.
+Icepick scars appear as thin and deep ‘pitted’ scars.
+These are most common on the cheeks but can also appear on the forehead and temples.

-Rolling Scars are similarly broad depressions such as boxcar scars but have more gentle sloping edges.
-Rolling scars are due to scar tissue adhesions under the skin which pull down on the skin surface.
-These tend to be more noticeable when smiling or pinching the skin, unlike icepick or boxcar scars which are more superficial.
+Rolling Scars are broad depressions with gentle sloping edges, caused by scar tissue adhesions under the skin which pull down on the skin surface.
+These tend to be more noticeable when smiling or pinching the skin (unlike icepick or boxcar scars which are more superficial).

-Atrophic scars are most commonly found on the back or chest but can also occur on the face.
-Atrophic scars are due to a loss of collagen in the area of the scar, leading to depression of the skin.
-Unlike other types of acne scarring, long-term color changes (lightening or reddening) of the area within the scar may be noted with atrophic scars, especially on the chest and back.
+Atrophic scars are indented depressions in the skin caused by a loss of collagen.
+They are most common on the back or chest but can also occur on the face.
+Unlike other scar types, long-term color changes (lightening or reddening) may occur, especially on the chest and back.

 Treatments for Acne Scarring